OPEN MEDIA HUB

 Making a difference

-Of many important investigations carried out by journalists supported by the OPEN Media Hub, one by a group of Syrian investigative journalists stands out for its global impact.
+Of the many important investigations carried out by journalists supported by the OPEN Media Hub, one by a group of Syrian investigative journalists stands out for its global impact.

 The group, Siraj, revealed how women living in shelters in Damascus were being forced to give sexual favours in return for food.
 "Sex for Aid in the Suburbs" was published in the Lebanese online magazine, Deraj, and translated into several languages to reach a bigger audience.